-Student organization postings for bulletin boards and kiosks must be sent electronically to the Director of Student Activities and approved prior to display.
+• Student organization postings for bulletin boards and kiosks must be sent electronically to the Liaison of Student Organizations and a hard copy must be presented for approval prior to display.
 All posters or flyers must be posted only in designated locations.
-Posters should be placed on designated bulletin boards with thumb tacks or pushpins and should not be taped to painted surfaces under any circumstances.
+Posters should be placed on designated bulletin boards with thumbtacks or push pins and should not be taped to painted surfaces under any circumstances.
 Notices may not be placed on the exterior surfaces, windows or doors of any campus building which also include elevators, or on trees, posts, fences or other inappropriate venues.
 Flyers which promote the use and/or sale of alcohol will not be approved.